kazuho/draft-kazuho-quic-quic-on-streams/draft-kazuho-quic-quic-services-for-streams.md

 QSS_TRANSPORT_PARAMETERS frame is defined.

-## Properties of Underlying Streams {#stream-properties}
+## Properties of Underlying Transport {#transport-properties}

-QUIC Services for Streams is designed to work on top of underlying streams that provide the following capabilities:
+QUIC Services for Streams is designed to work on top of transport layer protocols that provide the following capabilities:

-In-order delivery of bytes in both directions:
+In-order delivery of bytes in both direction:

-: Underlying connection provides byte-oriented bi-directional streams that guarantee in-order delivery; i.e., bytes that were sent in one order become available to the receiving side in the same order.
+: Underlying transport provides a byte-oriented and bi-directional stream that deliver the bytes in order; i.e., bytes that were sent in one order become available to the receiving side in the same order.

 Guaranteed delivery:

-: If the underlying byte stream is built on top of a lossy network, the underlying byte stream recovers the bytes lost; e.g., by retransmitting them.
+: If the transport runs on top of a lossy network, that transport recovers the bytes lost; e.g., by retransmitting them.
 This requires buffering and reassembly, in order to achieve the first bullet point (in-order delivery).

 Congestion control:

-: When used on a shared network, the underlying byte stream is congestion controlled.
-Implementations of QUIC Services for Streams simply write outgoing frames to the underlying byte stream when that byte stream permits to.
+: When used on a shared network, the transport is congestion controlled.
+  Implementations of QUIC Services for Streams simply write outgoing frames to the transport when that transport permits to.

 Confidentially and Integrity:

-: Unless used upon endpoints between which tampering or monitoring is a non-concern, the underlying byte stream provides confidentially and integrity protection.
+: Unless used upon endpoints between which tampering or monitoring is a non-concern, the transport provides confidentially and integrity protection.

 TLS over TCP provides all these capabilities.
 UNIX sockets is an example that provides only the first two.
 Congestion control is not used because UNIX sockets